Skip to Content

 9. Some Khao Manee Kittens Are Not White

-Although Khao Manees are white, sometimes kittens are born with a different color.
-This is a product of genetics.
 White isn’t technically a color, but the gene that makes Khaos white is dominant, masking the cat’s actual color.
+However, from time to time, the gene recedes, and the kitten is born with its true color.

-They can, however, be used in breeding, in which case many of their kittens may be born white.
-The genetic principle is as follows: A cat arising from two cats with who both carry the appropriate recessive gene might not be born with the masking gene.
+The genetic principle is as follows: A cat arising from two cats carrying the appropriate recessive gene might not be born with the masking gene.

 At the high end of the scale, a cat with odd-colored eyes, a pure white coat, and an official breeding pedigree is pricey.
-On the other hand, several “defects” like age, health concerns, or deafness (many white cats are deaf), can devalue a cat.
+On the other hand, several “defects” like age, health concerns, or deafness (many white cats are deaf) can devalue a cat.

 11. Khao Manee Health Considerations